krisztian-gajdar/PyTorch-Binary-Neural-Network-with-Data-Export/README.md

 ## PyTorch Binary Neural Network with Data Export

 Source code used in my research concerning Logical Formalization of Binary Neural Neutworks.
-It is the reproduction of methods used in the resarch: [Verifying Properties of Binarized Deep Neural Networks
+It is the reproduction of methods used in the research: [Verifying Properties of Binarized Deep Neural Networks
 ](https://arxiv.org/abs/1709.06662)

 ### Features